 Yousician offers two functions that Simply Guitar does not have: On the one hand, you can follow other members of the Yousician community and connect with them to master weekly challenges and other tasks together.

-The results can be shared in groups of all sizes, which is ideal for families, classes or friends to exchange ideas about progress and occasionally compete.
+The results can be shared in groups of any size, making it ideal for families, classes, or friends to exchange progress and occasionally compete with each other.

-With a premium+subscription, you will have access to learning paths and teaching materials for bass, piano, ukulele, vocals and guitar.
-Beginners can start with an instrument, while advanced users can benefit from additional techniques.
+With a Premium+ subscription, you get access to learning paths and teaching materials for bass, piano, ukulele, vocals, and guitar.
+Beginners can start with an instrument, while advanced players can benefit from additional techniques.

-The Premium+ Family subscription enables up to four family members to participate in the learning process.
+The Premium+ Family subscription allows up to four family members to participate in the learning process.

-In contrast, Simply Guitar five additional profiles and the Simply Guitar app in its premium membership.
+In contrast, Simply Guitar offers five additional profiles and the Simply Guitar app in its premium membership.

-Both Yousician and Simply Guitar offer beginners a playful, interactive and extremely effective environment to learn the guitar play.
+Both Yousician and Simply Guitar offer beginners a playful, interactive, and highly effective environment to learn guitar playing.

 If conventional learning methods have not brought the desired success in the past, it is definitely recommended to give one of the two platforms a chance.
-It is extremely unlikely that you will be frustrated or discouraged when using Yousician or Simply Guitar.
+It is highly unlikely that you will become frustrated or discouraged when using Yousician or Simply Guitar.

-After you have successfully navigated through the Yousician user interface a few times, you will find that this app offers more diversity and depth than Simply Guitar.
-In addition, it scores with community functions and special courses by artists.
+After you have successfully navigated the Yousician interface a few times, you will find that this app offers more variety and depth than Simply Guitar.
+In addition, it scores points with community features and special courses from artists.

-In the case of a comparison of costs, it turns out that Yousician proves to be more cost-effective for individuals (but also only in the reduced premium version), while Simply Guitar is the more economic choice for families.
+In a cost comparison, it turns out that Yousician is more cost-effective for individuals (but only in the reduced Premium version), while Simply Guitar is the more economical choice for families.

-In addition, Simply Guitar offers an interesting feature as a free additional advantage, unless, of course, you are more interested in the game on the e-bass, or a ukulele-here Yousician is apparently the more obvious choice.
+Additionally, Simply Guitar offers an interesting feature as a free added benefit, unless, of course, you are more interested in playing the electric bass or a ukulele – in which case, Yousician is the apparently more obvious choice.

-Honestly, both platforms are significantly cheaper than private lessons and in many cases bring even more fun.
-We are therefore confident that beginners will be more than satisfied with both options.
+Honestly, both platforms are significantly more affordable than private lessons and, in many cases, even more fun.
+Therefore, we are confident that beginners will be more than satisfied with both options.

-Overall, we recommend Simply Guitar for absolute beginners (faster learning success) and Yousician for ambitious beginners with some previous knowledge, especially because of the fact that it will advance you on the way to an experienced guitarist.
+Overall, we recommend Simply Guitar for absolute beginners (faster learning success) and Yousician for ambitious beginners with some prior knowledge, especially because it helps you progress further on the path to becoming a proficient guitarist.

 Finally, we would like to give you a few lines About us , self -image with regard to honest, helpful and authentic test reports.